FHIR Narrative

-Narrative — the human readable part of a FHIR resource
+Narrative is the human readable part of a FHIR resource.

 From the FHIR documentation: “Resource instances that permit narrative SHOULD always contain narrative to support human-consumption as a fallback.”